FedoraQt/MediaWriter/README.md

 To create a standalone package, use the `windeployqt` tool, included in your Qt installation.
 You will probably have to include a bunch of not included DLLs.

+It is also possible to build the application using the `MinGW` compiler suite in Fedora (and probably some other distros).

 #### Requirements

 * `xz-libs`